GreenVeggi/Thoth/pages/co-presence.md

 - In [[space syntax]] theory, co-presence [[group]] of people who may not know each other, or even acknowledge each other, who appear in spaces that they share and use.
 Co-present people are not a community, but they are said to be the raw material for the creation of a community, which may in due course become activated, and can be activated if it becomes necessary.
-	- Hillier, B. (1996, 2007), Space is the Machine: A Configurational Theory of Architecture.
-Space Syntax: London, UK. pp.141.
+	- Hillier, B. (1996, 2007), _Space is the Machine: A Configurational Theory of Architecture_.
+Space Syntax: London, UK. pp.141. #hillierConfigurationalTheoryArchitecture2007